commitech/emaildocs/docs/mail.md

 Here is the general setting of the email

   SSL/TLS Settings
   username    : [your username]@nussucommit.com
   password    : [your password]

   Incoming Server : secure21.webhostinghub.com
   IMAP Port   : 993
   POP3 Port   : 995

   Outgoing Server : secure21.webhostinghub.com
   SMTP Port   : 465

 For other mail settings, you can either try it yourself given the general setting above, or consult with the current Technical manager.

 # Test

 Test it by sending and receiving test emails to your personal email.
-If there is any problem, consult with the current Technical Manager.
+If there is any problem, consult with the current Technical Manager or Assistan Manager.